akjupiter/PSB/ubereats_analyzer/README.md

 ### Error in Linux
-Error in Linux System if you have this error:
+If you have this error in Linux system:

 ```sh
 Step 1/7 : ARG PYTHON_IMAGE